telerik/kendo-react-getting-started/README.md

+## Getting Started with KendoReact

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project complements the [KendoReact documentation](https://www.telerik.com/kendo-react-ui/getting-started/).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts